corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/operating/maintenance-mode.md

 ## Ledger recovery distribution record cleanup

 The Ledger Recovery distribution record cleanup removes distribution records earlier than a certain point in time.
-The job deletes entries from the `node_sender_distr_recs` and `node_receiver_distr_recs` tables.
+The job deletes entries from the `NODE_SENDER_DISTR_RECS` and `NODE_RECEIVER_DISTR_RECS` tables.
 For more information on Ledger Recovery and its associated distribution records, see [Ledger Recovery](../../ledger-recovery-flow.md).

 The Ledger Recovery distribution record cleanup only runs if one of the following parameters has been configured: